the-peon-project/peon-docs/manual/docs/development/50_bot_discord.md

 ### 0.2.2

-- Text - Reformatted info in message feed
+- Text - Reformatted info in the message feed
-- Server_Config - Allowed for json formated content
+- Server_Config - Allowed for json formatted content

 ### 0.2.1